micmejia/bible-dump/AMPC/Mark/Mark 4.md

-[[^g]Things are hidden temporarily only as a means to revelation.]
+[Things are hidden temporarily only as a means to revelation.]
 For there is nothing hidden except to be revealed, nor is anything [temporarily] kept secret except in order that it may be made known.